Process-Creative/Slate/README.md

 - Remove Browser Sync and replace with something more appropriate
 - Segment builds by environments, this will allow for multiple builds to run concurrently.

+## Testing
+Testing is automatically done by travis.
+Currently unit tests are limited to only ensuring `package.json` files are setup correctly.